How Do Credit Cards Work?

 - the payment processor handles the technical side of the process.

-Sometimes a payment processor and an acquiring bank or one and the same (as with some larger acquiring banks).
+Sometimes a payment processor and an acquiring bank are one and the same (as with some larger acquiring banks).
 More often, the payment processor is a third-party provider.

 For both the payment processor and the acquiring bank this is a risky business.